Inflectra/spira-importer-excel365/documentation/Importing-from-Microsoft-Excel-(Office365).md

 [^max-new-rows]: Please note that you can currently only send a maximum of 10,000 rows of data to Spira at a a time.

-** *Advanced Mode (optional):* ** When you enable advanced mode, you have more options when sending data to or updating data in Spira that are normally not available.
-Advanced mode lets you create new comments and add associations between specific artifacts.
-Check the box 'Advanced Mode' to activate it for the two previous modes of operation.
+** *Show Advanced Fields (optional):* ** When you enable this, you have more options when sending data to or updating data in Spira that are normally not available.
+This lets you create new comments and add associations between specific artifacts.
+Check the box 'Show Advanced Fields' to activate it for the two previous modes of operation.

 ### Administator Functions
 This mode is only available for Spira administrator users.
-When login the add-in with administrator credentials, you will see the extra button at the bottom of the second screen.
+When login the add-in with administrator credentials, you will see the extra button "Get or Send data", under the "Product Template and System Admin" section, at the bottom of the second screen.
 This mode allows you to:

 #### Add new users to Spira
 Select this under "Operations" and click on "Prepare Data Template Sheet" to load the template.
 Then, populate the sheet with at least the required (bold) fields and hit "Send Data".
 The just-created new users don't need to be approved in Spira.